• A Brief Guide of Pipette Types

 A Brief Guide of Pipette Types

-This guide aims to illustrate the various uses of some of the most common types of pipettes found in laboratories today.
+This guide aims to illustrate the various uses of some functions of the most common types of pipettes found in laboratories today.
 In a laboratory context, pipettes are used to transfer fluids from one container to another swiftly and accurately.

 While there are many different types of pipette are available, it’s important to remember that certain pipettes offer more accuracy than others.
 The volumetric pipette remains the world’s most accurate.
 The article Good Pipetting Technique – Simple Ways to Minimise Errors discusses in more detail the ways in which you can achieve consistent pipetting results.